 Drive to Andasibe-Mantadia National Park, arriving in time for lunch.
 Head into Vakona Private Park to look for orchids, lemurs, and birds amid lush lianas and ferns.
 Before a welcome dinner, go on a guided night stroll, spotting brightly colored chameleons, frogs, and lizards—many no bigger than your pinkie.
 Spend the next day exploring Andasibe-Mantadia National Park on a variety

-of walks and hikes, and keep your eye out for 14 lemur species as well as birds including the
+of walks and hikes, and keep your eye out for 14 lemur species as well as birds, such as the

 beautiful blue coua.
-Take a dugout canoe to observe ruffed, brown, bamboo, and ring-tailed lemurs rescued from the pet trade, at close range.
+Take a dugout canoe to observe at close range ruffed, brown, bamboo, and ring-tailed lemurs rescued from the pet trade.
 Enjoy another nocturnal walk after dinner.